tinakuzmenko/tinakuzmenko/README.md

 ### Hi and welcome!

-Hi!
 I am Tina Kuzmenko - frontend developer with a strong passion of UX/UI design based in Amsterdam, The Netherlands.

 🌱 I’m currently learning React & TypeScript.